liewyyjovin/liewyyjovin.github.io/_posts/2017-08-04-What-I-Want-To-Learn-From-CS3216.md

 Ever since I working in [99.co](99.co), I have always pined for working with smart, awesome people, on an awesome project that we are all passionate about.
 Perhaps I have been infected by the good, smart folks over at [99.co](99.co).
 But ever since, I have seen the power of collaboration.
 The thrill, excitement and experience gleaned from working with the brightest and most passionate people in the Singapore startup scene.

 CS3216 is my best bet to replicate that scenario.
 I secretly (and selfishly) hope that I am the worst student in the module - as this will accelerate my learning curve and force me out of my comfort zone.
 Impression wise, CS3216 is already doing a good job in setting the tone.
-Creating my own personalised custom blog has been a long standing dream.
+Creating my own blog has been a long standing dream.
 This was the final push.

 ## **What do I want to learn?**